IntersectMBO/cardano-node/doc/reference/Polls.md

 --out-file question.tx.signed
 ```

-When we inspect the transaction (question.tx.signed)
+When inspecting the transaction (question.tx.signed), run:

 ```
 cardano-cli transaction view --tx-file question.tx.signed
 ```

-we should see something like this:
+You should see something like this:

 ```
 auxiliary scripts: null